 - A valid Social Security number

-Once your account is open, you can link it to another bank account, or even fund it with payroll deposits.
+Once your account is open, you can link it to your bank account, or even fund it with payroll deposits.

 Once again, one of the major advantages of Chime is that they don’t pull your credit report, nor do they run your name through ChexSystems.
-The banking app is set up specifically to work with those who have either poor credit or no credit at all.
+Its financial app is set up specifically to work with those who have either poor credit or no credit at all.

-Once your Chime Spending Account is open, you’ll need a qualifying direct deposit of $200 or more within the previous 45 days.
+Once your Chime Checking Account is open, you’ll need a qualifying direct deposit of $200 or more within the previous 45 days.

-No Banking History Review — Chime doesn’t verify your banking history through ChexSystems.
-Even if you’ve had an unsatisfactory relationship with a bank in the past, it won’t hurt your application with Chime.
+- No Banking History Review — Chime doesn’t verify your banking history through ChexSystems.
+Even if you’ve had an unsatisfactory relationship with a financial service provider in the past, it won’t hurt your application with Chime.

-No Credit Check — No credit check is performed when you apply for the Chime Credit Builder Card.
+- No Credit Check — No credit check is performed when you apply for the Chime Credit Builder.
 In fact, your credit history – or the lack of it – won’t be a factor at all.

-No Fees — Chime does not charge any monthly or services fees.
-No security deposit is required and there is no interest charged in connection with your Chime Credit Builder Card.
+- No Fees — Chime does not charge any monthly or service fees.
+No security deposit is required and there is no interest charged in connection with your Chime Credit Builder.

-Must Open An Account Through Chime — You are required to open a Chime Spending Account to be eligible for the Chime Credit Builder Card.
+- Must Open An Account Through Chime — You are required to open a Chime Checking Account to be eligible for the Chime Credit Builder.

 Building Good Credit Habits